NateWr/docs-themeofthecrop/themes/luigi/user/getting-started/first-steps.md

 ## Create a menu for your site

 Go to the **Appearance > Menus** section in the admin panel.
-Once you've created a menu, look at the **Theme Locations** setting located below the menu and click the checkbox to activate it for the **Primary Navigation Menu** slot.
+Once you've created a menu, look at the **Theme Locations** setting located below the menu and click the checkbox to activate it for the **Primary Location** slot.
 This will be your main site navigation menu that appears at the top of your site, so you'll probably want all of your main pages linked from here.

 ## Set up your business profile